BrokeAssSoftware/cs2-modding-guide/architecture/dependency-strategy.md

 }
 ```

 Use the pattern above as the baseline and extend `DependencyStatus` as new shared modules come online.
-When multiple modules need the same guard, promote the helper into a shared utility assembly (`vno-core` or ExtraLib) to avoid drift.
+When multiple modules need the same guard, promote the helper into a shared utility assembly (for example `vno-core`) to avoid drift.

 ## Downgrading Behaviour

-- **Feature flags** – expose `HasExtraLib`, `HasUIL`, and similar booleans on settings classes so UI layers can branch cleanly.
+- **Feature flags** â€“ expose `HasUIL`, `HasI18n`, and similar booleans on settings classes so UI layers can branch cleanly.
-- **UI fallbacks** – replace icon URIs with plain text labels or neutral assets when UIL is unavailable.
+- **UI fallbacks** â€“ replace icon URIs with plain text labels or neutral assets when UIL is unavailable.
-- **System scheduling** – skip registration of systems that rely on a missing dependency instead of letting them throw inside `OnUpdate`.
+- **System scheduling** â€“ skip registration of systems that rely on a missing dependency instead of letting them throw inside `OnUpdate`.
-- **Logging** – log one warning per missing dependency during `OnLoad`; avoid spamming the log on every frame.
+- **Logging** â€“ log one warning per missing dependency during `OnLoad`; avoid spamming the log on every frame.

 ## Inter-Mod Hooks